Is there a drill that can be used to measure my level of play?

 As with all rating systems and drills, results can vary with table size.
 Generally, the rating systems are developed assuming the drills are done on a typical-difficulty-level, standard 9′ table.
 The Table Difficulty Factor (TDF) offers a way to compare difficulty levels of different tables to help put scores and ratings into proper perspective.

-More rating drills can be found under drills here.
+More rating drills can be found on the drills and exercises resource page.